-Chronic cough was defined as cough lasting at least 8 weeks.
-23 Blood eosinophilia was defined as BEC \geq 300 cells/ μ L, while the cut-off value for sputum eosinophilia was set at 3%. ^{25,26} The atopic status of the patient was established based on at least one positive skin prick test (a mean wheal diameter \geq 3 mm) or presence of serum specific IgE antibody for at least one allergen.
-27
+Chronic cough was defined as cough lasting at least 8 weeks [23].
+Blood eosinophilia was defined as BEC \geq 300 cells· μ L-1, while the cut-off value for sputum eosinophilia was set at 3% [25, 26].
+The atopic status of the patient was established based on at least one positive skin-prick test (a mean wheal diameter \geq 3 mm) or presence of serum-specific IgE antibody for at least one allergen [27].

-Asthma was defined as: 1) the presence of typical symptoms (dyspnea or cough or wheezing) together with 2) variable airway obstruction (diurnal variation of peak expiratory flow >10% or spirometry with positive reversibility test or provocative concentration [PC20] in methacholine challenge test <16 mg/mL).
-26,28 NAEB was diagnosed in CC patients with elevated sputum eosinophilia and absence of airway hyperresponsiveness.
-25 UACS was diagnosed in patients presenting with CC and signs and symptoms of rhinitis or chronic rhinosinusitis confirmed by medical history and ENT examination.
-29 Diagnostic criteria for GER were as follows: 1) esophagitis revealed in gastroscopy, 2) elevated number (> 73/24 h) reflux episodes registered in 24-hour pH-impedance monitoring, 3) typical symptoms of GER disease (e.g. heartburn, regurgitation) and improvement after proton pump inhibitors (PPI) therapy.
-30-32 At least one of the above criteria had to be met to diagnose GER.
-Refractory chronic cough (RCC) was diagnosed when 6-8 weeks of recommended treatment with good patient adherence did not reduce cough severity.
-Unexplained CC (UCC) was defined if no reason for cough was found despite thorough diagnostics.
-8
+Asthma was defined as: 1) the presence of typical symptoms (dyspnoea or cough or wheezing) together with 2) variable airway obstruction (diurnal variation of peak expiratory flow >10% or spirometry with positive reversibility test or provocative concentration (PC20) in methacholine challenge test <16 mg·mL-1) [26, 28].
+NAEB was diagnosed in chronic cough patients with elevated sputum eosinophilia and absence of airway hyperresponsiveness [25].
+UACS was diagnosed in patients presenting with chronic cough and signs and symptoms of rhinitis or chronic rhinosinusitis confirmed by medical history and ENT examination [29].
+Diagnostic criteria for GER were as follows: 1) oesophagitis revealed in gastroscopy, 2) elevated number (>73/24 h) reflux episodes registered in 24-hour pH-impedance monitoring, and 3) typical symptoms of GER disease (e.g. heartburn, regurgitation) and improvement after proton pump inhibitors (PPI) therapy [30-32].
+At least one of the above criteria had to be met to diagnose GER.
+RCC was diagnosed when 6-8 weeks of recommended treatment with good patient adherence did not reduce cough severity.
+UCC was defined if no reason for cough was found despite thorough diagnostics [8].